Track Lighting for Paintings

 CRI measures how accurately a light source renders colour.

 Standard architectural lighting often sits around CRI 80–90.
-That is not sufficient for paintings.
+That is not sufficient for proper lighting for paintings.

 Paintings rely on: